lod-softworks/lod.recordcollections/README.md

 ## Usage
 The library places a Record\* collection type in the same namespace as it's underlying implementation.
-  - RecordList\<T\>, which uses an underlying List\<T\> both reside in the System.Collections.Generic namespace.
+  - RecordList\<T\>, which inherits from List\<T\> both reside in the System.Collections.Generic namespace.

-Each of the wrapped types should expose as many of the underlying methods as possible.
-The collections should behave the same as the wrapped class as well.
+The collections should behave the same as it's parent class as well.
 Updating a RecordList<T> while enumerating will still throw an `InvalidOperationException`, while the RecordArray will not.

 ## ⚠ Drawbacks & Warnings
 The current implementation of this library loops through each record in the collection to determine the current hash code of the collection.